Frequently Asked Questions

 Is there a fee to be fingerprinted at the SLCPD?

 Yes, the fee is $5.09 a card.
 We impose a surcharge of 1.23% on the transaction amount on credit card products, which is not greater than our cost of acceptance.
 We do not surcharge debit cards.
 All cards must be filled out in black ink only.
 You must also have current picture ID.
-Accepted forms of ID include: State Driver’s licenses, US ID cards, US Passports, US Visa’s, US Permanent Resident Cards, US Employment Authorization Cards, US Concealed Weapons Permits, and US Military ID.
+Accepted forms of ID include Current: US Driver’s licenses, US ID cards, US Passports, US Visa’s, US Permanent Resident Cards, US Employment Authorization Cards, US Concealed Weapons Permits, and US Military ID.
 We also accept Mexican Consulate Cards and Out of Country Voter cards.

 Where do we get our car out of impound?

 To obtain entrance to the Salt Lake City Impound yard, you must obtain the proper release form from the Salt Lake City Police Department service desk.
 As of January 2, 2015 release forms will be done at the impound lot located at 2150 W. 500 S., SLC.
 The impound lot is open 24 hours a day, 7 days a week.
 For further questions, contact the impound lot at 801-974-2430.

 It is my car, but someone else was driving it and it has a hold.
 Can I get it out?